circle-group/circle-group.github.io/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

-We are located at the Huxley Building of Imperial College London.
+We operate under the Department of Computing of Imperial College London and are located within the Huxley Building.
 For any inquiries:

 {%
   include button.html